 Swansea Canal Society are an absolute joy to work with and are extremely passionate about what they do.
 We work very closely with them and meet up every Tuesday.

-I started at the Trust as a bridge keeper on the Gloucester & Sharpness Canal and worked with Trust volunteers during the Tall Ships Festival.
+I started here as a bridge keeper on the Gloucester & Sharpness Canal and worked with Trust volunteers during the Tall Ships Festival.
 However, it wasn’t until I started as Team Leader on the Mon & Brec Canal that I really worked closely with Trust Volunteers.
 The first volunteer group I worked with was the Swansea Canal Society, who were really inspirational as everyone was so passionate about the canal and it was incredible to see what they had achieved.

 "I absolutely loved being part of something that was much bigger than anything I could ever achieve as an individual, meeting new people and giving my time to something that was making a difference."